trisha-agni/micrograd/README.md

 # micrograd
+# Description:
-Description: In this file I have implemented backpropagation, a technique used to optimize neural networks.
+In this file I have implemented backpropagation, a technique used to optimize neural networks.

-What I learned:
+# What I learned:
-- Python:
+Python:
-  - How to perform operations on objects by creating methods such as __add__ and __mul__
+It is possible to perform operations on objects by creating methods such as "__add__" and "__mul__".
-- Math
-- AI
+Math:
+AP Calculus concepts, specifically derivatives and the chain rule, are at the heart of backpropagation.
+As someone who is currently taking an AP Calculus course, it was amazing to see real world applications of the content I have studied.
+AI: